Mangonui County: Geography

 Mangonui County stretched from the Maungataniwha Range to Cape Reinga and covered the most northern part of the North Island.
 Most of the area was deforested prior to European settlement.
-Mangonui County's climate is equable with higher averages than the rest of Northland and lower rainfall.
+The climate of Mangonui is equable with higher averages than the rest of Northland and lower rainfall.
 These climatic conditions are likely the reason as to why the area has a large amount of archaeological sites relating to Māori agriculture.

 History

 The County was formed in 1876, when the Auckland Provincial Council was abolished.
 Most of its work was concerned with roads, but it also built wharves and housing.
-Whangaroa County was formed in 1886 from Mangonui's former Whangaroa Riding.
+Whangaroa County was formed in 1886 from the Whangaroa Riding.
 The County office was then based at Mangōnui, until it moved to Kaitaia in 1918.
-In 1923, the County accepted a £3,800 tender for new offices.
-On Monday 17 March 1924, new chambers were opened on the Redan Road/Commerce St corner in Kaitaia.
-The Kaitaia Town Board became a unit within the Council in 1922 and was independent from 1925.
+In 1923 the County accepted a £3,800 tender for new offices.
+On Monday 17 March 1924 new chambers were opened on the Redan Road/Commerce St corner in Kaitaia.
+The Kaitaia Town Board became a unit within the county in 1922 and was independent from 1925.
 However, it (by then Kaitaia Borough Council) and the County shared a town and county clerk from 1977 until abolition in 1989.
 The old council chambers are registered as a category 2 historic place with Heritage New Zealand.